UX and Usability

 USEFUL – are our products useful?

-DESIRABLE – Efficiency is important, but emotion cannot be overlooked.
+DESIRABLE – efficiency is important, but emotion cannot be forgotten.

-LOCALIZABLE – sites must be easily navigable and allow you to quickly locate their content.
+FINDABLE – websites must be easily navigable and allow their content to be quickly located.
 ACCESSIBLE – websites must allow use by people with special needs.

-CREDIBLE – Design elements must make users trust the sites.
+CREDIBLE – design elements should make users trust the websites.

-VALUABLE – websites must provide value to their promoters and contribute to improving the relationship with customers.
+VALUABLE – websites must provide value to their promoters and contribute to improving relationships with customers.

 Some UX definitions